TobikoData/sqlmesh/docs/concepts/models/overview.md

 :   Specifies the gateway to use for the execution of this model.
 When not specified, the default gateway is used.

 ### optimize
 :   Whether the model's SQL should be optimized.
-This attribute is `true` by default.
-Setting it to `false` causes SQLMesh to disable query canonicalization & simplification.
+All models are optimized by default.
+Setting this to `false` causes SQLMesh to disable query canonicalization & simplification.
 This should be turned off only if the optimized query leads to errors such as surpassing text limit.

+!!! warning
-  NOTE: Turning off the optimizer will also disable column-level lineage, unless the query is manually qualified and all `SELECT` stars are expanded.
+    Turning off the optimizer may prevent column-level lineage from working for the affected model and its descendants, unless all columns in the model's query are qualified and it contains no star projections (e.g. `SELECT *`).

 ## Incremental Model Properties